arcktip/mspbus/doc/API-INFO.md

 =================================

-The [NiceRide](https://secure.niceridemn.org) system rents bicycles on an hourly basis through Minneapolis and St. Paul.
+The [NiceRide](https://secure.niceridemn.org) system rents bicycles on an hourly basis throughout Minneapolis and St. Paul.
 Bikes may be rented or returned from automated stations.

 The NiceRide API can be used to get the location of these stations, as well as the number of bikes available.